 Culture is sensitive and specific, but because gonococci are fragile and fastidious, samples taken using a swab need to be rapidly plated on an appropriate medium (eg, modified Thayer-Martin) and transported to the laboratory in a carbon dioxide–containing environment.
 Blood and joint fluid samples should be sent to the laboratory with notification that gonococcal infection is suspected.
 Because nucleic acid amplification tests have replaced culture in most laboratories, finding a laboratory that can provide culture and sensitivity testing may be difficult and require consultation with a public health or infectious disease specialist.

-Nucleic acid amplification tests (NAATs) may be done on genital, rectal, or oral swabs.
-Most tests simultaneously detect gonorrhea and chlamydial infection and then differentiate between them in a subsequent specific test.
+Nucleic acid amplification tests (NAATs) may be done on genital, rectal, or oral swabs and can detect both gonorrhea and chlamydial infection.
 NAATs further increase the sensitivity adequately to enable testing of urine samples in both sexes.

 In the US, confirmed cases of gonorrhea, chlamydial infection, and syphilis must be reported to the public health system.
-Serologic tests for syphilis (STS) and HIV and NAAT to screen for chlamydial infection should also be done.
+Serologic tests for syphilis Diagnostic tests for syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential clinical, symptomatic stages separated by periods of asymptomatic latent infection.
+Common manifestations... read more (STS) and HIV and NAAT to screen for chlamydial infection should also be done.

 Men with obvious discharge may be treated presumptively if likelihood of follow-up is questionable or if clinic-based diagnostic tools are not available.